eduramiba/moodle-theme-uikit/README.md

 * Slideshow, marketing spots and social networks for your site frontpage like in the essential theme
 * Many other cool features such as: login page and navigation menu customization, possibility of showing only enrolled courses in combo lists and google analytics integration

-This is the UIKit theme for Moodle.

 It supports Moodle 2.5, 2.6 and 2.7

-* package   Moodle UIKit theme (theme_uikit)
+* package   Moodle UIkit theme (theme_uikit)
 * copyright 2013-2014 Eduardo Ramos
 * authors   Eduardo Ramos
 * license   [GNU GPL v3 or later](http://www.gnu.org/copyleft/gpl.html)

-This theme is based on the UIKit CSS framework version 2.8 (http://www.getuikit.com) It contains all unmodified less* CSS sources from the UIKit framework in folder /less/uikit, except for FontAwesome url in icon.less.
+This theme is based on the UIkit CSS framework version 2.8 (http://www.getuikit.com) It contains all unmodified less* CSS sources from the UIKit framework in folder /less/uikit, except for FontAwesome url in icon.less.

-It is inspired in bootstrapbase theme and essential theme (https://moodle.org/plugins/view.php?plugin=theme_essential).
+It is inspired by bootstrapbase theme and essential theme (https://moodle.org/plugins/view.php?plugin=theme_essential).
 A big thank you to the creators of these two themes.

 Many features and settings are based on the essential theme, while others are new for this theme, specially the visual style manager.

-**Notice: these theme is NOT an official UIKit team release.**
+**Notice: these theme is NOT an official UIkit team release.**

 *less CSS
 Less CSS is a Object Oriented way of writing CSS code.
 All Less CSS files